snehring/mem_eater/README.md

 A simple program to use all memory on a system.

 ##Why?
-There is a machine at my place of work with a very large amount of memory in it.
+There is a machine at my place of work with a very large amount of memory.
 This machine seems to get angry when all of that memory is actually used.
 This program exists to test this behavior.

 ##Future Plans